What does odds mean in horse race betting?

 When we advise taking a price with Best Tote/SP, Top Fluc, Betfair SP or BOB, that suggests we think the horse will likely drift from its current fixed price in betting.

 Bets for most horse racing services are sent usually between 9am and 11am, but the market percentages are larger at these times.
-Whilst we often get outstanding prices on horses that have been mispriced and firm, on most occasions natural betting movements mean the prices drift back out towards start time as the bookies start to compete and the market percentages reduce.
+Whilst we often get outstanding prices on horses that have been mispriced and firm, on most occasions natural horse racing betting movements mean the prices drift back out towards start time as the bookies start to compete and the market percentages reduce.

-This means often a horse drifts back out, but then gets backed again very late by big players.
+This often means a horse drifts back out, but then gets backed again very late by big players.
 So, although the starting price may be close to or even lower than the early price, the horse has been much larger odds during betting.

 Below are three examples that spring to mind, but these types of market movements are commonplace: